winnerineast/Origae-6/origae/extensions/data/objectDetection/README.md

 ## Custom class mappings

-When creating the dataset, DIGITS has to translate from the object type string to a numerical identifier.
+When creating the dataset, Origae-6 has to translate from the object type string to a numerical identifier.
-By default, DIGITS uses the following class mappings, as follows from the above label format description:
+By default, Origae-6 uses the following class mappings, as follows from the above label format description:

 Class name (string in label file) | Class ID (number in database)
 ---------- | ---